https://www.deakin.edu.au/__data/assets/image/0008/2457125/27215_graduate-diploma-of-health-promotion_hero.jpg

 Estimated tuition fee - full-fee paying place

-The 'Estimated tuition fee' is provided as a guide only based on a typical enrolment of students completing this course in the same year they started.
+The tuition fees you pay are determined by the course you are enrolled in.
+The 'Estimated tuition fee' is provided as a guide only and represents the typical tuition fees for students completing this course within the same year they started.
 The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of prior learning.
 One year full-time study load is typically represented by eight credit points of study.
 Each unit you enrol in has a credit point value.

 The 'Estimated tuition fee' is calculated by adding together eight credit points of a typical combination of units for your course.

-You can find the credit point value of each unit under the Unit Description by searching for the unit in the Handbook.
+You can find the credit point value of each unit under the Unit Description by searching for the unit in the handbook.

 Learn more about tuition fees.